 The Windows 10 SDK works best on the Windows 10 operating system.
 This SDK is also supported on Windows 8.1, Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2.
 Note that not all tools are supported on older operating systems.

 You can develop and deploy your apps for HoloLens, VR immersive headsets, or both.
 Make sure you fulfill the requirements below depending on your needs.

 For HoloLens development

 When setting up your development PC for HoloLens development, please make sure it meets the system requirements for both Unity and Visual Studio.
+If you want to run your app on a HoloLens device, you need to follow the Windows Device Portal setup instructions.
 If you plan on using the HoloLens emulator, you'll want to make sure your PC meets the HoloLens emulator system requirements as well.

 To get started with the HoloLens emulator, see Using the HoloLens emulator.